 Some may only be serviced or upgraded when entirely out of the water – in what’s commonly known as “dry dock.”
 Others may be maintained in port while still others can be fine-tuned while operating at sea.

-In this blog post, we’ll review the field experience of a system integrator working closely with Navy staff to develop safe maintenance schedules for an aging fleet, and how using GraphGrid CDP to optimize the process could reduce risk, save money, and satisfy civilian government overseers in the process.
+In this blog post, we’ll review the field experience of a system integrator working closely with Navy staff to develop safe maintenance schedules for an aging fleet, and how using GraphGrid to optimize the process could reduce risk, save money, and satisfy civilian government overseers in the process.

 The challenge of eliminating waste and imprecision in maintenance scheduling